 The Centre holds close to 100 birds from all over the world, including eagles, falcons, owls, and a songbird aviary.
 You can pre-book your visit to coincide with one of our amazing daily flying displays featuring a range of birds.*

 In our walk-through Mammal Centre, there’s playful meerkats and African pygmy goats to see.
 The wallabies in the wooded walkway love being hand-fed by visitors too!
 (Ask at the Bird of Prey Centre for details.)

 *Flying displays are subject to weather and seasonal time changes.

 Birds of Prey

 The magnificent collection of birds on display includes species from every continent in the world.
-Learn more about incredible raptors such as hawks, eagles, falcons and owls, and marvel at exotics including Cara Cara, Kookaburra, Moses, the resident Marabou Stork and Tawny Frogmouths, new for 2017
+Learn more about incredible raptors such as hawks, eagles, falcons and owls, and marvel at exotics including Cara Cara, Kookaburra, and Tawny Frogmouths.

 The successful captive breeding programme produces delightful fluffy chicks which can be seen from April onwards.
 There are many owl species in the programme, including native Little and Snowy Owls to the very much more exotic Spectacled Owl.
 Some of these can be seen flying in the demonstrations alongside new falcons bred at the centre from August onwards.

-Collect a portion of specialised food from the gift shop, and enjoy getting hands-on with the animals in the ever-expanding Mammal Centre.
-The Meerkats on Meerkat Island are guaranteed to raise a smile with their cheeky antics.
+Collect a portion of specialised food from the gift shop and enjoy getting hands-on with the animals in the ever-expanding Mammal Centre.
+The meerkates on Meerkat Island are guaranteed to raise a smile with their cheeky antics.
 Keep an eye out for super-cute babies in the Spring and Summer!

-The Bird of Prey & Mammal Centre is approximately a 10 minute walk from the Arboretum entrance and Tearoom.
+The Bird of Prey & Mammal Centre is approximately 10 minute walk from the Arboretum entrance and Tea Room.

 Baby changing facilities are provided, as well as a disabled toilet.